-Our overriding focus continues to be the link between pay and performance so as to align the interests of the senior management team to the interests of all the stakeholders which will enhance shareholder value on a sustainable basis.
+Our overriding focus continues to be the link between pay and performance so as to align the interests of the senior management team with the interests of all the stakeholders which will enhance shareholder value on a sustainable basis.
+Looking forward, the Committee will continue to work closely with external independent advisors to evaluate our compensation programs in relation to our peers and the best practices in the market.
+We will also strive to find further ways to incentivize our workforce and to focus on long-term retention, sustainability and the improvement of shareholder value.

-James A. Manzi, Jr. Chair, Remuneration Committee
+James A. Manzi, Jr. Chair, Human Resources and Compensation Committee a) Role of Executive Compensation: